abinit/abiconda/README.md

 run the code on their personal computers without having to pass through the compilation process.
-This channel also provides conda packages for [AbiPy](https://github.com/abinit/abipy) and can be used in conjunction with the [materials.sh](https://github.com/materialsvirtuallab/materials.sh) channel to install a powerful Python+Fortran ecosystem for materials science research.
+This channel also provides conda packages for [AbiPy](https://github.com/abinit/abipy) and can be used in conjunction with the [materials.sh](https://github.com/materialsvirtuallab/materials.sh) channel to install a powerful Python + Fortran ecosystem for materials science research.

 For a quick howto with the five commands required to install Abinit on your machine (Linux or MacOSx), jump immediately to the [next section](#Abinit_in_five_steps).